benaco/benaco-electron/README.md

 * http://127.0.0.1:8000/index.html (port 8000)
 * https://127.0.0.1:8001/index.html (port 8001)
   * This is an encrypted connection with a self-signed certificate.
 You will have to accept the security warning (which is OK because the software is only designed to run in the local network).
-    It is required because browsers like Chrome only provide VR in a "secure contect", that is, e.g. over HTTPS.
+    It is required because browsers like Chrome only provide VR in a "secure context", that is, e.g. over HTTPS.

 By default the benaco-electron local webserver only accepts connections from the same computer.